extended-library/extended/README.md

 // ---------- in ES Module ----------------------
 import { createCustom } from '@jessling/duration'

+// custom duration function
-// 1 hour as a fallback, return unit is in seconds const custom = createCustom(null, '1 hour', { unit: 'sec' })
+// with 1 hour as a fallback, return unit is in seconds const custom = createCustom(null, '1 hour', { unit: 'sec' })
 ```